Top design tips

 Ensure that it is listed high on search engines so it’s easy to find - there are lots of ways to help your website move up to the top of the list, including adding meta tags and having your site listed in as many places as possible.

-Make sure the design and branding is consistent throughout the site so that people will recognize your site even if they're directed there from another source like a search engine.
+Make sure the design and branding is consistent throughout the site so that people will recognise your site even if they're directed there from another source like a search engine.

 There’s nothing more off-putting than waiting for a slow website with too many ‘bells and whistles’ to download.
 Make sure all pages download quickly.